Az-Net/AZ-Curriculum/readme.md

 * Start with a strong, clean base model.

-* Create multiple subprofiles under a unified AI, each with conflicting yet self-contained perspectives.
+* Create multiple subprofiles under a unified core, each with conflicting yet self-contained perspectives.

 * Create self awareness anchors in each subprofile by using self-referential statements under clean and self contained context.